soveran/ohm/README.md

 ### Collections explained

-The reason a {Ohm::Model.reference reference} and a {Ohm::Model.collection collection} go hand in hand, is that a collection is just a macro that defines a finder for you, and we know that to find a model by a field requires an {Ohm::Model.index index} to be defined for the field you want to search.
+The reason a `Ohm::Model.reference` and a `Ohm::Model.collection` go hand in hand, is that a collection is just a macro that defines a finder for you, and we know that to find a model by a field requires an `Ohm::Model.index` to be defined for the field you want to search.

 ```ruby